In this article, we offer advice on how to make a hyper casual game and monetize it successfully.

 If developed and marketed well, hyper-casual games attract massive numbers of casual players.
-Decent game design will produce high retention — even if playing sessions are short, users continue to come back to play every spare minute they have.
+The decent hyper-casual game design will produce high retention — even if playing sessions are short, users continue to come back to play every spare minute they have.
 Hyper casual games set retention as a priority instead of conversion.
 Besides, ads provide more immediate revenue than IAPs.

 How to make a hyper casual mobile game

 What else do you need to pay attention to while making hyper casual games?

 As we’ve already mentioned — several times, because it’s important and we can’t stress it enough — one of the hallmarks of hyper casual games is the simplicity of both the game design and visuals.
 However, simple doesn’t mean you can just throw in anything that comes to mind.
 In game design, simplicity is the heart of sophistication.
 Meaning that the art of your game must be beautiful even if it’s simple.
 Otherwise, no one will look twice at it.
 That’s just how the gaming industry works.

 At the beginning of the game design stage, you’ll need to discuss with the team what kind of visuals you need.
 Then graphic designers will offer mock-ups for you to choose from.
 Only when the visuals are agreed upon can the development stage start.

 Most mobile games today are built with the Unity engine.
 That includes hyper-casuals.
 The biggest selling point of Unreal Engine — the other popular game engine — is its superb 3D development features, but Unity isn’t too far behind in this department.
 For a hyper casual game, it’s more than enough.